-If you’re unhappy with the provider’s resolution of the complaint, your next step should be to complain to the local government ombudsman.
+If you’re unhappy with the provider’s resolution of the complaint, your next step can be to complain to the public service ombudsman.
 Each country in the UK has its own ombudsman, there is information about this in our getting professional support article.

 If you’re unhappy with an ombudsman’s decision, you can appeal it through a judicial review.
 This is a complicated process and you would need expert legal help.

 Escalating a complaint: local authority-funded care

 If the local authority is funding care, complain to them if you’re not satisfied with the provider’s resolution of your complaint.
 All local authorities are required by law to have an official complaints procedure, which you should be able to find on their website.

 If you take a complaint further, it’s very important to keep accurate records that you can refer back to.
 Remember to: